-- There is unavoidable practical difficulty in disentangling the dynamical noise from the measurement noise when we try to reconstruct an invariant measure [67].
-This may be the reason for why currently available algorithms for estimating chaotic invariants are incapable of discriminating between sea clutter and its stochastic surrogates. - The delay-embedding theorem for dynamic reconstruction is formulated on the premise of a deterministic process.
+pable of discriminating between sea clutter and its stochastic surrogates.

+2) The delay-embedding theorem for dynamic reconstruction is formulated on the premise of a deterministic process.
 Although, from an experimental perspective, it is possible to account for the presence of measurement noise through a proper choice of embedding delay and embedding dimension [64], it is difficult to get around the unavoidable presence of dynamical noise in the process equation.
-This may explain the reason for why it is very difficult to build a predictive model for sea clutter that solves the dynamic reconstruction problem in a reliable manner.
+This may explain the reason why it is very difficult to build a predictive model for sea clutter that solves the dynamic reconstruction problem in a reliable manner.

-Next, addressing the issue of a computational procedure for studying the nonlinear dynamics of sea clutter, the use of a time-varying complex-valued autoregressive (AR) model, as described in Section IV, is attractive for several reasons:
+Next, addressing the issue of a computational procedure for studying the nonlinear dynamics of sea clutter, the use of a time-varying complex-valued AR model, as described in Section IV, is attractive for several reasons.

-- An AR model of relatively low order (4 or 5) appears to have the capability of capturing the major features of the nonlinear dynamics of sea clutter. - The AR model lends itself to a "phenomenological" rather than "black-box" analysis of sea clutter.
+- An AR model of relatively low order (four or five) appears to have the capability of capturing the major features of the nonlinear dynamics of sea clutter. - 2) The AR model lends itself to a "phenomenological" rather than "black-box" analysis of sea clutter.

-In a related way, it is noteworthy that, starting from the mid 1970s and for much of the 1980s, the first author of this paper and other co-investigators showed that a complex-valued AR model of relatively low order (4 or 5) provides a reliable method for modeling the different forms of coherent radar clutter, namely, ground clutter, rain clutter, and clutter due to a flock of migrating birds, in an air traffic control environment [31-34].
+In a related way, it is noteworthy that, starting from the mid 1970s and for much of the 1980s, the first author of this paper and other coinvestigators showed that a complex-valued AR model of relatively low order (four or five) provides a reliable method for modeling the different forms of coherent radar clutter, namely, ground clutter, rain clutter, and clutter due to a flock of migrating birds in an air-traffic control environment [31]-[34].
 It is ironic that we now find that a complex-valued AR model of similar order is also capable of modeling sea clutter.